Olivier-Berg/PPE-notes/PPE/Politics/Practice/Notes/Tutorials/4 - State formation.md

 Two of the best overviews of European state formation are Badie and Birnbaum (1983) and Poggi (1978).
 For a more extensive discussion of state formation and regime type, see Bendix (1978

+jared diamond argument for why eurazia had states but africa did not.